Evaluation of suspected malignancies

 Staging is generally done by TNM classification.
-Specific TNM systems should be used, as per the manual by the American Joint Committee on Cancer (AJCC), whenever applicable.
+Specific TNM systems should be used whenever applicable, mainly the manual by the American Joint Committee on Cancer (AJCC) if you can access it.
+Further information: Secrets .
 Otherwise, a general system may be used:

 T: size or direct extent of the primary tumor

 N: degree of spread to regional lymph nodes

 M: presence of distant metastasis

 Put your main focus on features that will determine the final stage.
 For example, if you see a lymph node involved by cancer, the presence or absence of lymphatic invasion is no longer critical, but rather the presence or absence of additional involved nodes or distant metastasis.

 Determine if malignant cells are located close to, or even in, any surgical resection margins.

 Lymphovascular invasion should always be mentioned.
 When present at margins, it does not count as tumor extension.